 - Flatness: The flatness of the screed is checked by laying a straight edge (2 m long) in each of the directions on the surface of the screed.
 The utmost acceptable tolerance with this straight edge is specified to be 2 mm.
 If the flatness isn’t within the tolerance, then the surface must be leveled off employing a suitable product, before polishing off the ground installation

 - Smoothness: The suitability of the grade of finish of the surface & also the level of roughness is according to the kind of flooring.
 For reflective finishing, it’s advised to utilize a skimming product that’s designed specifically for this purpose.

 Composition of Concrete Screed

-- Admixtures of water & powdered superplasticizers, cement, & suitable aggregates.
+- Admixtures of water & powdered superplasticizers, concrete screeder, cement, & suitable aggregates.